openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 For array indexing, the *index expression* must be of a numeric type.

-If *index expression* is of type ``number`` or other floating-point type, and its fractional part is different from 0, then errors occur as follows:
+If *index expression* is of type ``number`` or other floating-point type, and the fractional part differs from 0, then errors occur as follows:

--  a runtime error, if the situation is identified during program execution;
+-  Runtime error, if the situation is identified during program execution;
    and
--  a :index:`compile-time error`, if the situation is detected during compilation.
+-  :index:`Compile-time error`, if the situation is detected during compilation.